mAh to Wh conversion calculator

 If you want to do the conversion by hand, here’s the formula behind our Wh calculator:

-stands for Watt-hour and it’s another commonly used and accurate unit for comparing the capacity of batteries that have different voltages.
+Wh stands for Watt-hour and it’s another commonly used and accurate unit for comparing the capacity of batteries that have different voltages.
 Wh is calculated from the voltage (V) provided by a battery, multiplied by current (amps) supplied by a battery for a certain time (usually in hours).
-Generally, we use mAh for cells and batteries, whereas watt-hours for energy storage systems. mAH does not indicate the power capacity of a battery as two batteries with the same mAh value may deliver a different amount of energy
+Generally, we use mAh for cells and batteries, whereas watt-hours for energy storage systems.

 How many volts do power banks have?

 The voltage of a power bank depends upon the battery cells used and can fluctuate between brands and models.
-However, generally speaking, the battery cells in power banks are either Li-Poly or Li-Ion
+However, generally speaking, the battery cells in power banks are either Li-Poly or Li-Ion, both of which are 3.7 Volt.

 Common power bank capacities from mAh to Watt-hours